biswajit12azure/git/README.md

 **Source code management**

 - Source code management (SCM) is used to track modifications to a source code repository.
-SCM tracks a running history of changes to a code base and helps resolve
+SCM tracks a running history of changes to a code base and helps resolve conflicts when merging updates from multiple contributors.
+SCM is also synonymous with Version control.

-conflicts when merging updates from multiple contributors.
-SCM is also synonymous with Version control. • As software projects grow in lines of code and contributor head count, the costs of communication overhead and management complexity also grow.
-SCM is a critical tool

-to alleviate the organizational strain of growing development costs.
+- As software projects grow in lines of code and contributor head count, the costs of communication overhead and management complexity also grow.
+SCM is a critical tool to alleviate the organizational strain of growing development costs.

-Source code management best practices
+Source code management best practices:-

-qCommit often
+- Commit often

-qEnsure you're working from latest version qMake detailed notes
+- Ensure you're working from latest version qMake detailed notes

-qReview changes before committing qUse Branches
+- Review changes before committing qUse Branches

-qAgree on a Workflow
+- Agree on a Workflow

 **Git and why is it important?![ref2]![ref1]**